aaratidh/life-long-learning-/SQL Performance tunning.md

 ### Make join less complicated
--reduce the number of row  that are evaluted during join -pre aggregation befor joining
+- reduce the number of row  that are evaluted during join
+- pre aggregation befor joining
--use explain tool (call query plan and find the order in which query is executed )
+- use explain tool (call query plan and find the order in which query is executed )